Nettie Sanford Chapin: Later life and death

 She lived quietly during her later years, since her health began to fail.
-Chapin died at Marshalltown, Iowa, August 20, 1901, due to avalvular heart disease, and was buried at Riverside Cemetery in that city.
-Her obituary in the Evening Times Republican stated:—"Probably no other Marshalltown woman attained such prominence as did she in her prime and some of her literary ventures, particularly those of a historical nature and referring to pioneer days in Iowa, will live forever."
+Chapin died at Marshalltown, Iowa, August 20, 1901, due to valvular heart disease, and was buried at Riverside Cemetery in that city.
+Her obituary in the Evening Times Republican stated: "Probably no other Marshalltown woman attained such prominence as did she in her prime and some of her literary ventures, particularly those of a historical nature and referring to pioneer days in Iowa, will live forever."